wp-plugins/rssphoto/readme.txt

 If you receive this error, the most likely problem is that the SimplePie Core plugin is not installed or activated.
 Here's a link to the [SimplePie Core plugin](http://wordpress.org/extend/plugins/simplepie-core/ "SimplePie Core plugin").

+= Why won't any images load from my feed, or why do strange images load? =

+Some feeds have thumbnails in a `description` tag instead of the `content` tag.
+In the Widget settings, change "Pull image from" to
+Description and see if it makes a difference.

 == Screenshots ==